 After leaving the military, he attended LA Pierce Junior College in the San Fernando Valley and then finished his studies at Cal Poly State University in San Luis Obispo.
 He holds a BS degree in Natural Resources Management.

 During his last year of college, he was working part-time at a local construction company.
-When he graduated, he began working full time for that company and now has acquired thirty-five years of experience in the construction industry.
+When he graduated, he began working full time for that company and now has acquired forty-three years of experience in the construction industry.
 During those years he has served in the positions of Project Manager, Construction Manager, Scheduling Engineer and finally V.P. of Construction at two companies.
 He has built schools, shopping centers, offices, homes, retail stores, wineries and spent one and one-half years in Israel working in the Negev Desert on a jet fighter base for the Israeli Air Force.

 He currently resides in the Napa Valley primarily doing construction management work for the wine industry.
 His hobbies include genealogy, US history, geology and gardening.
 In 2010 he discovered the world of alpine mountaineering and has reached the summits of Mt.
 Shasta, Mt.
 Rainier, Mt.
-Whitney and five of the world\'s Seven Summits - Mt.
-McKinley (N. America), Mt.
+Whitney and five of the world\'s Seven Summits - Denali (N. America), Mt.
 Kilimanjaro (Africa), Mt.
-Elbrus (Europe), Cerro Aconcagua (S. America) and the Vinson Massif (Antarctica).
+Elbrus (Europe), Cerro Aconcagua (S. America) and Mt.
+Vinson (Antarctica).
 In March of 2015, he traveled to Nepal to climb Mt.
 Everest.
 On April 25th a 7.8 earthquake triggered an avalanche on Mt.
 Pumori that swept through the center of Everest Base Camp.
 Larry and his teammates were uninjured.
 One week later, Nepal closed the Everest climbing season.

 - 1970 Basic Training - Co.
 C, 3rd BN, 3rd BCT BDE - Ft.
 Ord, CA